nerab/paradeiser/README.md

 ## Protected commands

-A major aspect of a pomodoro timer is the timer itself.
-The remaining time of the active pomodoro or break must be displayed to the user.
-When the pomodoro or break is over, the user also needs to get a notification.
+A major aspect of a pomodoro timer is the timer function itself:

+  * The remaining time of the active pomodoro or break must be displayed to the user.
+  * When the pomodoro or break is over, the user also needs to get a notification.

 We don't want another daemon, and `at` exists.
 We just tell `at` to call

+      pom _end-pomodoro

+when the pomodoro is over.
+A similar command exists for

-      pom _stop-break
+      pom _end-break

-when the break is over.
+that is called by `at` when the break is over.

+When a pomodoro is started, Paradeiser enqueues itself to `at` like this:

+      echo pom _end-pomodoro | at now + 25 minutes

+When `at` calls Paradeiser with this command, the pomodoro / break will be over and Paradeiser can do all the internal processing related to stopping the pomodoro / break (incl. calling the appropriate hooks, see below).

 The underscore convention marks this command as a protected one that is not to be called from outside.

-So when `at` calls Paradeiser with this line, the pomodoro or the break is over and Paradeiser does all the internal processing related to stopping the break (incl. calling the appropriate hooks, see below).

-There is a dedicated `at` queue for Paradeiser.

 ## Status